franjoespejo/IntegrationCaseStudy/README.md

 * [Cancelled] -  85b0e719-f372-232b-a568-2f5ca39e3be1
 * [Refunded]  -  81b5a32e-bb9f-2ae0-bb22-b5a207adba60

 ## About
 The objetive of this document is to demostrate the understanding of the provided solutions for the Integration Case Study 1.

 Altough some of the requested order cases could be contained in a same order - ie, the "cancelled order", is a "placed order" too -  there is a different order for each case in order to keep it simple for the reviewer.

 ### Tools
-As suggested in the case statement email, the following tools have been used.
+In order to focus on the API and as suggested in the case statement email:
 * [Postman](https://postman.com)
 * [Codepen](https://codepen.io)